Guard-233/overreacted.io/public/a-complete-guide-to-useeffect/index.md

 ---
 title: A Complete Guide to useEffect
-date: '2019-03-09'
+date: "2019-03-09"
 spoiler: Effects are a part of your data flow.
-cta: 'react'
+cta: "react"
 ---

 You wrote a few components with [Hooks](https://reactjs.org/docs/hooks-intro.html).
 Maybe even a small app.
 You’re mostly satisfied.
 You’re comfortable with the API and picked up a few tricks along the way.
 You even made some [custom Hooks](https://reactjs.org/docs/hooks-custom.html) to extract repetitive logic (300 lines gone!) and showed it off to your colleagues.
 “Great job”, they said.

 But sometimes when you `useEffect`, the pieces don’t quite fit together.
 You have a nagging feeling that you’re missing something.
 It seems similar to class lifecycles... but is it really?
 You find yourself asking questions like:

-* 🤔 How do I replicate `componentDidMount` with `useEffect`?
+- 🤔 How do I replicate `componentDidMount` with `useEffect`?
-* 🤔 How do I correctly fetch data inside `useEffect`?
+- 🤔 How do I correctly fetch data inside `useEffect`?
 What is `[]`?
-* 🤔 Do I need to specify functions as effect dependencies or not?
+- 🤔 Do I need to specify functions as effect dependencies or not?
-* 🤔 Why do I sometimes get an infinite refetching loop?
+- 🤔 Why do I sometimes get an infinite refetching loop?
-* 🤔 Why do I sometimes get an old state or prop value inside my effect?
+- 🤔 Why do I sometimes get an old state or prop value inside my effect?

 When I just started using Hooks, I was confused by all of those questions too.
 Even when writing the initial docs, I didn’t have a firm grasp on some of the subtleties.
 I’ve since had a few “aha” moments that I want to share with you. **This deep dive will make the answers to these questions look obvious to you.**

-To *see* the answers, we need to take a step back.
+To _see_ the answers, we need to take a step back.
 The goal of this article isn’t to give you a list of bullet point recipes.
 It’s to help you truly “grok” `useEffect`.
 There won’t be much to learn.
 In fact, we’ll spend most of our time *un*learning.

 **It’s only after I stopped looking at the `useEffect` Hook through the prism of the familiar class lifecycle methods that everything came together for me.**

->“Unlearn what you have learned.” — Yoda
+> “Unlearn what you have learned.” — Yoda

 ![Yoda sniffing the air.
 Caption: “I smell bacon.”](./yoda.jpg)